simonprickett/iss-tracker/README.md

 ### Configuration

-Edit the copy of `config.py` that is on yuour device.
+Edit the copy of `config.py` that is on your device.
 Change the following lines:

 ```
 ISS_SERVICE_URL="YOUR CLOUD FUNCTION URL HERE"